 One of the strongest arguments against the five-paragraph essay is that the 5PE approach to writing (textbooks) tends to confuse mode with genre.
 Briefly, rhetorical modes are patterns of development, such as description, comparison, causation, or — the focus of this post — process.
 Genres are the ways we get things done with language in social contexts.
 Genres might include pedagogical genres (describing an economic principle on a test; writing a lab report), professional genres (user manuals; methodology sections), or home genres (recipes, Facebook rants).
 We know we use genres, but for some reason we don’t always teach them.

-You can read more about the distinction between mode and genre — and why the 5PE is neither — in our forthcoming volume Changing Practices for the L2 Writing Classroom: Moving Beyond the Five-Paragraph Essay, edited by Ann Johns and me, from the University of Michigan Press (Spring, 2019).
+You can read more about the distinction between mode and genre — and why the 5PE is neither — in our new volume Changing Practices in the L2 Writing Classroom: Moving Beyond the Five-Paragraph Essay, edited by Ann Johns and me, from the University of Michigan Press.

 In this series of posts, I am taking some mode-based assignments and reworking them as genre-based assignments.